kavyan09/Webpage/README.md

 Notes:
 - The page includes a speech button that uses the browser's Web Speech API to read the capital aloud.
 - Data includes US states (plus D.C.), many Indian states/UTs, and the UK constituent countries.

-Want me to add more fun facts, more countries, or audio pronunciations in different voices?
-Reply with what you'd like next.